import ThemedImage from '@theme/ThemedImage';

 Download the build for your OS from the

 project releases, unzip, and run.
-The release
+It's

 libdeckbridge_native) are embedded and auto-extract on first run.
 No Node.js, no extra